-- division by zero - performing an operation on incompatible types - using an identifier which has not been defined - accessing a list element, dictionary value or object attribute which doesn't exist - trying to access a file which doesn't exist
+- division by zero - performing an operation on incompatible types

+- accessing a list element, dictionary value or object attribute which doesn't exist - trying to access a file which doesn't exist

 3. Logical errors

 Logical errors are the most difficult to fix.
 They occur when the program runs without crashing, but produces an incorrect result.
 The error is caused by a mistake in the program's logic.